Never Do This During a Thunderstorm

 Take a shower

 In the case that lightning strikes your house during a thunderstorm, taking a shower can put you in danger.
-If your house gets hit by lightning, the bolt can travel through water pipes and electrify you in the shower or even if you wash your hands.
-Jamie Hyneman and Adam Savage from the show Mythbusters performed an experiment testing the consequences of showering during a thunderstorm: it ended in a fire.
+If your house gets hit by lightning, the U.S. Centers for Disease Control and Prevention (CDC) confirm the bolt can travel through metal water pipes and electrify you in the shower, or even if you wash your hands.

 Stand under a wooden object

 John Jensenius, a lightning safety specialist at the National Oceanic and Atmospheric Administration, told Business Insider that standing under a tree is considered an “extremely risky” place to be during a thunderstorm.
 Depending on where you are, trees are likely the tallest object around and will be hit by lightning before you.
 However, the lightning can jump from the tree to you because humans conduct electricity better than trees.
 With that said, you should probably avoid standing under or near any other tall wooden objects.

 Psst—this is the rainiest place in Canada.

 Though you might be afraid to stand under a tree when there’s lightning, another thing you should never do during a thunderstorm is stand outside in the open.
 The CDC advises avoiding open places like porches, gazebos, golf courses, and parks.
 As soon as you notice thunder or lightning, you need to get inside as quickly as possible.